Endorsed Linux distributions on Azure

 Azure works closely with various endorsed Linux distributions to optimize the images that they published to Azure Marketplace.
 One aspect of this collaboration is the development of "tuned" Linux kernels that are optimized for the Azure platform and delivered as fully supported components of the Linux distribution.
 The Azure-Tuned kernels incorporate new features and performance improvements, and at a faster (typically quarterly) cadence compared to the default or generic kernels that are available from the distribution.

-In most cases, you will find these kernels preinstalled on the default images in Azure Marketplace so customers will immediately get the benefit of these optimized kernels.
+In most cases, you'll find these kernels preinstalled on the default images in Azure Marketplace so customers will immediately get the benefit of these optimized kernels.
 More information about these Azure-Tuned kernels can be found in the following links: